What is a vasectomy?

 How is a vasectomy done?

 A vasectomy is usually done in your doctor's office or in an outpatient surgery center.
-The operation takes about half an hour.
+The operation takes about one half hour.
 You'll be awake during the procedure.
 Your doctor will give you a local anesthetic to numb your scrotum.

 After you're numb, your doctor will make a very small puncture (hole) on one side of your scrotum and pull out part of the vas deferens on that side.
 You may feel some tugging and pulling.
 A small section of the vas deferens is removed.
 The ends of the vas deferens will be sealed with small clamps.
 Your doctor will then do the same thing on the other side.